DarynaKalinchuk/Gradient_dimensionality_reduction/README.md

 # Reproducibility

-The `.ipynb` codes are fully reproducible.
+The results in `.ipynb` are fully reproducible.

 Reproducibility of SLURM codes could have been improved but I realized this too late to be able to obtain new results.
 Furthermore, my understanding is that it cannot be made perfectly reproducible due to CUDA non-determinism and floating-point computation variability.